camayal/alignment2hdf5/README.md

 ### 3. Convert nexus file into a hdf5 file.

 Nexus file can be sequential or interleaved.
 File must have `charpartition` block in order to split every locus in the main matrix.
-This script can parse `taxpartition` block to create an imap file.
+This script also can parse `taxpartition` block to create an imap file.

 `simple.nex`
 ```text